 My family got the grill out this spring, and found our propane tank did not survive the winter.
-I know these don't go into the trash, but am sick of looking at it peeking from behind the grill out back.
-What can I do about it?
+I know these don't go into the trash, but am sick of looking at it peeking from behind the grill out pound and up, the big grill-sized ones), need to be taken to one of the locations listed to the right.
+Check with the location you are heading to before bringing it.
+They'll give you instructions about how to prepare it.